 Further demonstrating that reconciliation is a business responsibility, questions such as, “How are you enacting reconciliation in your company?” are beginning to show up on requests for proposals and interviews.
 If reconciliation is done correctly, it can engage staff and management in important conversations.

 Here are some questions that your organization can ask to define your value proposition:

 - What are you bringing that is of value to the Indigenous business?

 - Is it of value now or in the future?

 - What other value can you add?

-Some newer or growing Indigenous businesses may need support for business management, or could benefit from mentoring, while others are well established and do not require those supports.
+Some newer or growing businesses may need support for business management, or could benefit from mentoring, while others are well established and do not require those supports.
 Before offering support, familiarize yourself with the business and their needs through your discussions first, to determine if these supports are appropriate or required – if they aren’t, your offer might be perceived as paternalistic.

 Do your research

-Before reaching out to an Indigenous business, get to know them.
+Before reaching out to a business, get to know them.
 For example, a First Nation corporation can have a CEO, CFO, board of directors, and report to a Chief and Council who act on behalf of their membership.
 Some First Nations businesses are run out of a First Nation administration office.
 There are many variations in this structure based on what works for a specific First Nation.
 Learn about the business through their website, Indigenous Services Canada, and other sources.
 An Indigenous businesses owned by an individual may have a separate office, they may work from home, or may not be affiliated with their First Nation.

 It may take some time